 RR10.
 Access to rooms

-Regular health and safety checks have to be undertaken every three months and residents will be given one week’s notice when this occurs.
+Regular health and safety checks will be undertaken every three months and residents will be given one week’s notice when this occurs.

 RR11.
 Prohibited items

-Prohibited items in residences include batteries or charging equipment or untested electrical circuitry, weapons/replica/sport guns, hazardous and flammable materials/liquids or chemicals.
+Prohibited items in residences include untested electrical circuitry, weapons/replica/sport guns, hazardous and flammable materials/liquids or chemicals.

 RR12.
 Incense sticks and candles

-You cannot burn joss/incense sticks or use naked flames due to the sensitivity of the fire detection equipment (other than candles such as birthday cake candles which may be used if you have sought prior consent from the Resident Tutor).
+You cannot burn joss/incense sticks or use naked flames due to the sensitivity of the fire detection equipment, (other than candles such as birthday cake candles which may be used if you have sought prior consent from the Accommodation Operation Manager).

 RR13.
 Cycle storage